Euro set for seventh day of gains, dollar loses to riskier assets

 "It seems that investors are still looking past the U.S.-China tensions and the civil unrest in the U.S.," he said.

-President Donald Trump has threatened to use the military to quell spreading protests against racism and police brutality.
+President Donald Trump has threatened to use the military to quell protests against racism and police brutality.
 U.S. stocks continue to rally, however, leaving some currency traders confused about the market's direction.

-Generally, participants preferred to bet on a global economic recovery as governments ease lockdown measures, despite the threat that unrest in the United States could halt progress.
+Generally, traders preferred to bet on a global economic recovery.

+The euro disregarded a contraction in economic activity in May reported by IHS Markit's Final Composite Purchasing Managers' Index (PMI).

+In addition, the number of people that lost their jobs in the euro zone in April was 211,000, bringing the number of the unemployed to 11.919 million or 7.3% of the workforce, up from 7.1% in March.

-The European Central Bank is expected to increase its 750 billion euro ($839.25 billion) bond-buying programme, the Pandemic Emergency Purchase Programme, when it meets on Thursday.
+But investors did care about expectations the European Central Bank will increase its 750 billion-euro ($839.25 billion) bond-buying programme, the Pandemic Emergency Purchase Programme, when it meets on Thursday.

-The coronavirus first emerged in China late last year, but it is also the first major economy to ease severe lockdown restrictions, making it likely to recover earlier than other countries.
+Investors also hoped a 750 billion-euro recovery fund proposed by the European Commission would soon take form and bolster-the worst performing countries in the bloc.

+But Kit Juckes, macro strategist at Societe Generale, said he was "more wary of the euro than some other currencies" because he doubted the implementation of the recovery fund as proposed and that the ECB could continue to inject liquidity into markets, due to a German court ruling a few weeks ago.

-The Norwegian crown hit a three-month high of 9.4735 against the U.S. dollar NOK=D3, last trading up 1%.
+The Norwegian crown hit a three-month high of 9.4735 against the U.S. dollar NOK=D3, last trading up 0.8%.
+The currency is so far the best performing in the G10 space.

 Euro rises for 7 dayshttps://tmsnrt.rs/2U5CtR2